wso2/docs-is/en/docs/guides/identity-lifecycles/outbound-provisioning-with-salesforce.md

 other tasks such as provisioning of resources associated with enabling new users.

-1. Download the WSO2 Identity Server from [here](http://wso2.com/products/identity-server/) and [run it](../../../deploy/get-started/run-the-product/).
-2. Log in to the Management Console (`https://<IS_HOST>:<PORT>/carbon`) as an administrator.
-3. When you log into Salesforce, you normally use an email address.
+When you log into Salesforce, you normally use an email address.
 So, to integrate this with the Identity Server, you need to configure WSO2 IS to enable users to log in using their email addresses.
-In order to do that, follow the steps found in the [Configure Email Address as the Username](../../../guides/identity-lifecycles/enable-email-as-username) topic.
+In order to do that, follow the steps given below.
-4. Restart the Identity Server.

-Now that you are done with configuring the email address for use in authentication, configure the identity provider and the service provider.
+{! fragments/enable-email-as-username.md !}

 ---

 ## Configure Salesforce as the Identity Provider

-1. Start the WSO2 Identity Server if it is not started up already and log in using the email you configured in the realm as instructed above in step 3 of **Configuring the Identity Server**.
+1. Start the WSO2 Identity Server if it is not started up already and log in using the email you configured in the realm as instructed in the above section.
-2. On the Management Console, click on **Add** under **Identity Providers**.
+2. On the Management Console, navigate to **Main** > **Identity** > **Identity Providers** > **Add**.
 3. In the form that appears, provide a name for your identity provider by filling in the **Identity Provider Name**.
 You can use "Salesforce.com" as an example, but this can be any name you choose.